 Arts & Culture

 This section collects my scholarly and public engagement work in arts and culture.
-Apart from scholarly output in books and articles, from 2016-21, I edited Arts & International Affairs a peer-reviewed journal published by the Policy Studies Organization that interrogates the nexus between the politics and economics of the arts through a global perspective.
+Apart from scholarly output in books and articles, from 2016-21, I edited Arts & International Affairs a peer-reviewed journal published by the Policy Studies Organization that interrogated the nexus between the politics and economics of the arts through a global perspective.

 A KEYNOTE ADDRESS THAT SUMMARIZES MY RESEARCH: What do global cultural flows tell us about our interest and values?
 And, what can we do about them?